|Did this page help you? Yes | No | Tell us about it...|

 A set of routing rules that controls the traffic leaving any subnet that is associated with the route table.
 You can associate multiple subnets with a single route table, but a subnet can be associated with only one route table at a time.

-A defined duration of time, such as 60 seconds, over which CloudWatch collects a statistic.
+A defined duration of time, such as one minute, over which CloudWatch computes a statistic.

 A testing location where you can test the functionality of your application without affecting production, incurring charges, or purchasing products.

-Amazon Simple Email Service: An Amazon Simple Email Service environment that is designed for developers to test and evaluate the service.
-In the sandbox, you have full access to the Amazon Simple Email Service API, but you can only send messages to verified email addresses and the mailbox simulator.
+Amazon SES: An Amazon SES environment that is designed for developers to test and evaluate the service.
+In the sandbox, you have full access to the Amazon SES API, but you can only send messages to verified email addresses and the mailbox simulator.
 To get out of the sandbox, you need to apply for production access.
 Accounts in the sandbox also have lower sending limits than production accounts.

-A long-running process that changes the size, configuration, or makeup of an Auto Scaling group.
+A process that changes the size, configuration, or makeup of an Auto Scaling group by launching or terminating instances.
+For more information, see Auto Scaling Concepts in the Auto Scaling Developer Guide.

 The API that you use to submit search requests to an Amazon CloudSearch domain.

-The format that you use to describe the data that you want to add or delete from an Amazon CloudSearch domain.
-Search Data Format (SDF) can be represented as either JSON or XML.
+The format that you use to describe the data to add or delete from an Amazon CloudSearch domain.
+SDF can be represented as either JSON or XML.

 Encapsulates your searchable data and the search instances that handle your search requests.
 You set up a separate domain for each different collection of data that you want to search.